Core-Collapse Astrophysics with a Five-Megaton Neutrino Detector: Nearby Supernova Rate

-Also displayed in Fig.~\ref{fig:snrates} is the rate deduced from supernovae discovered in this volume in the last 10 years~\cite{CBAT}, with distances primarily from Ref.~\cite{Karachentsev:2004dx} (when available; otherwise from~\cite{WEBdist}).
+We can avoid the above uncertainties by directly using measured supernova rates in nearby galaxies, which gives an example of what nature has provided in the past.
+Displayed in Fig.~\ref{fig:snrates} is the rate deduced from supernovae discovered in this volume in 1999-2008~\cite{CBAT}, with distances primarily from Ref.~\cite{Karachentsev:2004dx} (when available; otherwise from~\cite{WEBdist}).
 While the observed rate is already $\sim 2$ times larger than the above calculation, even this estimate is likely incomplete, as supernova surveys under-sample small galaxies and the Southern hemisphere.
-As previously mentioned, supernovae with little or no optical signal, e.g., due to direct black hole formation or dust obscuration, would also have been missed.
+The recent archival discovery of a bright Type~II SN in a $\sim\,$9.5~Mpc galaxy missed by targeted surveys (denoted as SN~2008?~in Fig.~\ref{fig:snrates}) provides direct evidence in this direction~\cite{Prieto11}.
+As previously mentioned, supernovae with little or no optical signal, e.g., due to direct black hole formation or dust obscuration, would also have been missed~\cite{Ando:2005ka,Brunthaler:2010bm,Kochanek:2008mp,Horiuchi:2011zz}.
 This is particularly important for nearby dusty starburst galaxies with large expected, but low observed, supernova rates, like NGC~253 and M82.

 Distance measurements of nearby galaxies also stand to be improved.
-For example, at the largest distances, SN 1999em, SN 1999ev, SN 2002bu, and SN 2007gr are probably not all truly within 10 Mpc, as some distance estimates put them outside.
+For example, at the largest distances, SN~1999em, SN~1999ev, SN~2002bu, and SN~2007gr may not all truly reside within 10~Mpc, as some distance measures place them outside.
 We emphasize that their inclusion or not does not affect our approximate supernova rates, and barely matters for the neutrino bursts of sufficient multiplicity, which are dominantly from closer supernovae.
 It would be very helpful to refine distance measurements, not just for star formation/supernova rate estimates, but also to determine the absolute neutrino luminosities once a supernova has been detected.

-Overall, there is a strong case that the core-collapse supernova rate within $\sim $ 6 (10) Mpc is at least 1 (2) per year.
-This can be compared to the estimated Milky Way rate of $2 \pm 1$ per century (see Ref.~\cite{Diehl:2006cf} and references therein), with Poisson probabilities ultimately determining the odds of occurrence, as shown in Fig.~\ref{fig:forecast}.
+Overall, there is a good case that the core-collapse rate within $\sim $ 6 (10) Mpc is at least 1 (2) per year.
+We expect that ongoing studies of star formation and supernova rates in nearby galaxies can reduce the uncertainty.
+However, even for a known average rate, there will remain relatively large Poisson uncertainties on the actual rate during short periods even in the whole collection of nearby galaxies, which limits the level of refinement in the predictions.
+This rate can be compared to the estimated Milky Way rate of $2 \pm 1$ per century (see Ref.~\cite{Diehl:2006cf} and references therein), with Poisson probabilities ultimately determining the odds of occurrence, as shown in Fig.~\ref{fig:forecast}.